 $6.00 USDSize Chart + Materials List

-This pixie hat is a modern yet classic design that will look great for years.
+This little pixie hat is a modern yet classic design that will look great for years.
 A sweet and an easy afternoon project for a beginner sewer, all you need is a sewing machine - no fancy tools required!

 Make old things new again!
 Twig & Tale patterns pair wonderfully with upcycled fabrics.
 Look to gently-used soft wool or cashmere sweaters, and precious fabric scraps or vintage sheets for lining.